LeoFabre/Moses/README.md

 Please feel free to contribute by opening a PR or an issue.

 # Features
-- 4-band SIMD optimized crossover using cascaded Butterworth, linkwitz-riley filters and Allpass filters
+- 4-band crossover using cascaded linkwitz-riley filters and AllPass filters
 - Adjustable crossover frequencies
-- Solo and Kill switches for each band
+- Solo ~~and Kill~~ switches for each band
-- OSC and MIDI controls for all parameters
 - Filter phase coherence
 - Clean filters
-- Filters visualization
 - Input and output gain visualization
-- Input and output waveform visualization

 # Building the plugin